 It is a known fact that Atlanta’s favorite elixir is able to set up an arctic blast of relief inside your body when sipped at the right temperature on a hot day.
 The right temperature, according to experts at Coca-Cola is between 34 and 38 degrees.
 Of course, you don’t need experts to tell you what your taste buds and your body already know.

 Georgia summers bring this ideal temperature out even more.
 The hotter it gets outside the better that chilled cola feels on the inside.
 If you are unable to serve yourself a Coke at the ideal temperature, you can also stick your head in that refrigerator for a couple of minutes.
 That’s always a good way to cool down.

 Use the humidity to your advantage

 As covered earlier, the humidity here is enough to fog your glasses, singe your skin, and drench you after just a few moments.
 Use that to your advantage when you know you’re going to be outside for a while.

-Make sure the air conditioning in your house is about 2 degrees cooler than you normally have it, and turn all fo your ceiling fans on as high as they will go before you go outside.
+Make sure the air conditioning in your house is about 2 degrees cooler than you normally have it, and turn all of your ceiling fans on as high as they will go before you go outside.

 When you go outside, you’re going to experience a sauna from the humidity that is going to drench your hair and your clothes.
-But, when you come back inside to a properly prepared house, all of that cold air and wind from the fan will turn the water from the humidity into an instead walk through a cold sprinkler.
+But, when you come back inside to a properly prepared house, all of that cold air and wind from the fan will turn the water from the humidity into an instant walk through a cold sprinkler.
 The second the air hits your body, you will feel refreshed and cool.